zoraviel/CSS-assignment-2/rubric.md

 All of the above.
 Plus:

+* The floats work (*twosides.html* and *twosides.css*) — meaning the right-side content does not fall below the left-side content in any section.

+**Note:** My maximum screen width is 1280 pixels, and the content must not touch the left and right edges of the window.
+Keep in mind that PERCENTAGES work better than pixels for width when floating.
+However, the images have a width in pixels, so the left side must be wide enough for them.

 * Your HEADER on both pages achieves all criteria listed in Part 1 for the HEADER, and your HEADER looks and behaves like the one shown in [this video](https://www.youtube.com/watch?v=RKXZBsOr0JM&list=PLZFU-W6LLeecJuSQh20QUU_gCmS30sLTB&index=31).

 * All hexadecimal RGB codes are used correctly.
 No color words!

 * All punctuation marks required in the CSS file are used correctly.

-* Your CSS validates (both CSS files) [here](https://jigsaw.w3.org/css-validator/).

-* Your HTML validates (both HTML files) [here](https://html5.validator.nu/).

 * The CSS and HTML are formatted neatly, with sensible indents and use of linespaces that make code easy to read.

 * All text has good contrast against the background color, regardless of which element contains it.
-This includes link text.
+This includes links.

 * You could show your two final pages to anyone, not just your instructor.